Pools can operate on the following types of elements:

 Dynamic resource pools are implemented via the poold

-can only execute in the global zone.
+daemon. poold can only execute in the global zone.

-The default static pools configuration file is /etc/pooladm.conf
+The default static pools configuration file is /etc/pooladm.conf.

 If this file exists, its configuration is applied at boot time.

-command operates on a configuration file, though
+The poolcfg command operates on a configuration file, though

-may be used to modify the current kernel state.
+poolcfg -d may be used to modify the current kernel state.

-is used to activate the pool configuration contained
+pooladm is used to activate the pool configuration contained

 in a file or to display information about the configuration currently